Zac Guildford: Alcohol issues

-Other incidents

 In August 2011, following the All Blacks loss to Australia in Brisbane, Guildford admitted to binge-drinking at the team hotel in breach of an agreement that he had with All Blacks coaches.

-On 24 July 2019, Guildford's driver's licence was suspended for three months after accumulating too many demerit points on it.
+On 24 July 2019 Guildford's driver's licence was suspended for three months after accumulating too many demerit points on it.
 He was subsequently stopped at a police checkpoint on Wellesley St, Auckland on 14 August 2019.
 His car was immediately impounded.
-On 23 September, he plead guilty to driving while disqualified, and was disqualified from driving for a further six months, and ordered to pay a $300 fine plus $130 in court costs.
+On 23 September he pleaded guilty to driving while disqualified, and was disqualified from driving for a further six months, and ordered to pay a $300 fine plus $130 in court costs.